Ensure production readiness

 - Passed scorecard rule

-- Has a readme
+- Has README

 -